Homotopy types of spaces of submanifolds of ${\mathbb R}^n$: Introduction

 \subsection{Acknowledgements}

-This paper has benefited from many conversations with Abd\'o Roig, as well as from comments from Oscar Randal-Williams and Martin Palmer.
+This paper has benefited from many conversations with Abd\'o Roig-Maranges, as well as from comments from the anonymous referee, Oscar Randal-Williams and Martin Palmer.
 The paper by Karcher in the references was kindly pointed out to me by Igor Belegradek at mathoverflow.